Kern County Service Area

 - 501 (c)(3) tax-exempt organization with a 509 (a) designation indicating that the organization is not a private foundation

-- Public school or public entity, including local, state or federal government agency, including any of its subdivisions that perform substantial government functions.
+- A local, state or federal government agency, including any of its subdivisions that perform substantial government functions.

 In addition, organizations must:

-Kaiser Permanente Kern County Service Area Community Benefit does not consider funding requests from international, social, recreational clubs, or for the following:
+Kaiser Permanente Kern County Service Area Community Health does not consider funding requests from international, social, recreational clubs, or for the following:

 - Sports teams and tournaments (e.g., golf tournaments, tennis events, walks, and runs)